A story about a trip to east-Spitsbergen, Svalbard

 The following days we are out on the sea ice, in valleys near by and up in the mountains.
 We see more Polar Bears, pure white Arctic Foxes, Dwarf Reindeer and Ptarmigans.
 Good weather was typical those days.
 The landscape here is fantastic, it is like a dream, a big white dream with the feeling of unreality.
 I think that I will have no chance to recover this special feeling about the winter landscape here when I am back home in town again.

-Polar Bear female with 2 small cubs playing beside an iceberg frozen into the sea ice.
+Polar Bear female with 2 small cubs playing on the sea ice.

 Fresh blood show that a Polar Bear recently have killed a Ringed Seal on the snow covered sea ice.